Skip to main content

 A Photo of Dark-bellied Brent Geese on the shoreline, Exe Estuary

-These charming monochromatic birds spend their breeding season on the boggy arctic tundra of northern Siberia.
-It’s in this unforgiving environment that dark-bellied brents nest and raise their young for the first weeks of their vulnerable lives.
+These charming monochromatic birds spend their breeding season on the boggy arctic tundra of North Siberia.
+It’s in this unforgiving environment that Dark-bellied Brents nest and raise their young for the first weeks of their vulnerable lives.

 The climate is so severe that there is a mere 2 month window of fair weather before the returning cold triggers the need to leave, and an incredible migration begins.
 It’s a sharp learning curve for the juveniles.